 For example, the Symbol matcher can identify a connection initiated by the database administration team.
-To identify team members that are not database administrators and set a matching action that blocks access to the requested data, use the global variable AUTH_USERNAME.
+To identify team members that are not Dynamic Data Masking administrators and set a matching action that blocks access to the requested data, use the global variable AUTH_USERNAME.
 When the Rule Engine encounters the symbol, it blocks access to the data.

 You can reference a global variable by placing the global variable in parentheses preceded with a backslash.
-For example, \(AUTH_USERNAME\) is replaced with the database username.
+For example, \(AUTH_USERNAME) is replaced with the database username.

 The availability of a global variable is dependent on the database type.
-Use the Client Info entry in the rule.log file to identify global variable values.
+To identify global variable values, use the Client Info entry in the rule.log file.